eijnehc/RockCat/README.md

 To run the demo in a development environment, you can simply start web app and the backend service in same terminal instances by running

     pnpm dev

+## Stripe Payment

+After being redirected to the Stripe checkout page use this test card to simulate a payment

+- Payment Succeeds: 4242 4242 4242 4242
+- Use a valid future date, such as 12/34.
+- Use any three-digit CVC.
+- Use any value you like for other form fields.